diegomanuel/binance-to-google-sheets/README.md

 ### If you AREN'T a developer (not available yet, coming soon)

 Simple enough!
-Just download the **Binance to Google Sheets `add-on`** from within your desired spreadsheet using [Google Workspace Marketplace](https://gsuite.google.com/marketplace/search/binance%20to%20google%20sheets) and you are ready to go!
+Just install the **Binance to Google Sheets `add-on`** from within your desired spreadsheet using [Google Workspace Marketplace](https://gsuite.google.com/marketplace/search/binance%20to%20google%20sheets) and you are ready to go!
 Follow these simple steps:

 1. With your desired `Google Spreadsheet` opened, go to `Add-ons -> Get add-ons`.